jakowicz/generator-react-require/README.md

 # Introduction

-This is a Yeoman generator that can be used to create a simple todo application using React/JSX, requireJS, Socket.IO, Express Jasmine, Sass and Bootstrap
+This is a Yeoman generator that can be used to create a simple todo application using React/JSX, requireJS, Socket.IO, Express Jasmine, Sass, Bootstrap, JSHint and JSCS.

 # Prerequisites